chemfiles/chemfiles.f03/doc/reference.rst

     :parameter integer natoms: the number of atoms in the frame
     :optional integer status [optional]: The status code

+.. f:subroutine:: resize(natoms[, status])

+    Resize the positions and the velocities in frame, to make space for ``natoms`` atoms.
+    This function may invalidate any pointer to the positions or the velocities if the new size is bigger than the old one.
+In all the cases, previous data is conserved.
+This function conserve the presence of abscence of velocities.

+    :parameter integer natoms: the new number of atoms in the frame
+    :optional integer status [optional]: The status code

 .. f:subroutine:: positions(data, size[, status])

-    Get the positions from a frame
+    Get a pointer to the positions array from a frame.
+The positions are stored as a ``3 x N`` array, this function set a pointer to point to the first element of this array, and give the value of N in the ``size`` parameter.
+If the frame is resized (by writing to it, or calling ``chfl_frame%resize``), the pointer is invalidated.

-    :parameter real data [dimension(3, N)]: A 3xN float array to be filled with the data
+    :parameter real data [dimension(\:, \:), pointer]: A pointer to a float array containing the positions
-    :parameter integer size: The array size (N).
+    :parameter integer size: After the call, contains the array size (N).
     :optional integer status [optional]: The status code

-.. f:subroutine:: set_positions(data, size[, status])

-    Set the positions of a frame

-    :parameter real data [dimension(3, N)]: A 3xN float array containing the positions in column-major order.
-    :parameter integer size: The array size (N).

-    :optional integer status [optional]: The status code

 .. f:subroutine:: velocities(data, size[, status])

-    Get the velocities from a frame, if they exists
+    Get a pointer to the velocities array from a frame.
+The velocities are stored as a ``3 x N`` array, this function set a pointer to point to the first element of this array, and give the value of N in the ``size`` parameter.
+If the frame is resized (by writing to it, or calling ``chfl_frame%resize``), the pointer is invalidated.

-    :parameter real data [dimension(3, N)]: A 3xN float array to be filled with the data
+    :parameter real data [dimension(\:, \:), pointer]: A pointer to a float array containing the velocities
     :parameter integer size: The array size (N).
     :optional integer status [optional]: The status code

-.. f:subroutine:: set_velocities(data, size[, status])
+.. f:subroutine:: add_velocities([status])

-    Set the velocities of a frame.

-    :parameter real data [dimension(3, N)]: A 3xN float array containing the velocities in column-major order.
-    :parameter integer size: The array size (N).
+    Add velocity storage to this frame.
+The storage is initialized with the result of ``chfl_frame%atoms_count`` as number of atoms.
+If the frame already have velocities, this does nothing.

     :optional integer status [optional]: The status code

 .. f:subroutine:: has_velocities(has_vel[, status])